Bondi Beach suspects reportedly trained in the Philippines, where there's a decades-old Islamist insurgency

 Islamist separatists have operated in the southern Philippines for decades — it's "an insurgency which is almost 100 years in the making," according to Smith.

-He said two longstanding militant groups in the region — the Moro Islamic Liberation Front, known as the MILF, and the Moro National Liberation Front, or MNLF — have been "sort of the grandfather, old rebellious groups of the Islamist movement" in the region.
+He said two longstanding militant groups — the Moro Islamic Liberation Front, known as the MILF, and the Moro National Liberation Front, or MNLF — have been "sort of the grandfather, old rebellious groups of the Islamist movement" in the Philippines.

 But, Smith said, "when you have two rather, sort of beefy militant groups, people get disgruntled.
-And so there's loads of other fringe, much smaller militant groups" in the region as well, including one called Abu Sayyaf, which is affiliated with ISIS.
+And so there's loads of other fringe, much smaller militant groups" in the region, including one called Abu Sayyaf, which is affiliated with ISIS.

 Smith said these groups are "much smaller in number, but probably more vicious in their attacks against civilians and government officials."